nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 **TOPS Will Provide**

 To help make this event a success, TOPS will provide organizations with the following support:
+* TOPS can amplify your event and award winners on our listserv, via Twitter, and in our community forums.
-* Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name
+* Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name.

 ### A Year of Open Science
 To help catalyze the move to open science and support changing cultural norms, NASA has joined several federal agencies in recognizing [**2023 as a Year Of Open Science**](https://nasa.github.io/Transform-to-Open-Science/year-of-open-science/).
 Ready to join us?
 Head to the [Year of Open Science: Goals for Organizations](/Year_of_Open_Science_Guide/participants/readme.md) guide.